The Eisenstein ideal with squarefree level: Introduction

 \subsubsection{Ribet's Conjecture}

 Previous works on multiplicity one have used a different Hecke algebra $\bT_{N,U}^\epsilon$, defined in \S \ref{subsubsec:T_U} (see, for example, \cite{yoo2015}).
 Let $\m_U^\epsilon=(I_U^\epsilon,p) \subset \bT^\epsilon_{N,U}$ be its maximal ideal.
-The previous corollary together with Proposition \ref{prop:T=T_U first case} give the following \begin{cor}[Generalized Ribet's Conjecture] With the assumptions of Theorem \ref{thm:main r primes}, assume in addition that $\ell_i \not \equiv 1 \pmod{p}$ for $i>0$.
+The previous corollary together with Proposition \ref{prop:T=T_U first case} give the following. \begin{cor}[Generalized Ribet's Conjecture] With the assumptions of Theorem \ref{thm:main r primes}, assume in addition that $\ell_i \not \equiv 1 \pmod{p}$ for $i>0$.
 Then

-where $s$ and $\delta$ are as in Theorem \ref{thm:main r primes}. \end{cor} The case $s=r=1$ of this corollary was conjectured by Ribet \cite{ribet2015} (see also \cite[pg.~4]{yoo2017b}). \begin{rem} After we told Yoo about the results of this paper, he found an alternate proof of this corollary in the case $s=r=1$, under the assumption that $I_U^\epsilon$ is principal if and only if $\bT^{0,\epsilon}_{N,U}$ is Gorenstein (this assumption follows from Theorem \ref{thm:main r primes} and Proposition \ref{prop:T=T_U first case}).
-Yoo's proof involves a delicate study of the geometry of $J_0(N)$ and, unlike our proof, does not make use of the fact that $\mathbb{T}_N^\epsilon$ is Gorenstein.
-The fact that our proof is simpler demonstrates the power of the Gorenstein property and is a reason for our interest in using $\mathbb{T}_N^\epsilon$ rather than $\mathbb{T}_{N,U}^\epsilon$. \end{rem}
+where $s$ and $\delta$ are as in Theorem \ref{thm:main r primes}. \end{cor} The case $s=r=1$ of Corollary \ref{cor: gen Ribet conj} was conjectured by Ribet \cite{ribet2015} (see also \cite[pg.~4]{yoo2017b}). \begin{rem} After we told Yoo about the results of this paper, he found an alternate proof of this corollary in the case $s=r=1$.
+His proof involves a delicate study of the geometry of $J_0(N)$, and relies on the following particular results of this paper: \begin{enumerate}[label=(\roman*), leftmargin=2em] \item $I^\epsilon$ is principal if and only if $\bT^{0,\epsilon}_{N}$ is Gorenstein, from Theorem \ref{thm:main r primes}(2), and \item $\bT^{0,\epsilon}_{N,U}=\mathbb{T}_N^{0,\epsilon}$ under the assumption $s=r=1$, from Proposition \ref{prop:T=T_U first case}, so that the conclusion of (i) can be applied to the ideal $I_U^\epsilon \subset \bT^{0,\epsilon}_{N,U}$. \end{enumerate} In particular, Yoo's proof does not make use of our formula for the number of generators for $I^\epsilon$ in Theorem \ref{thm:main r primes}(4), and we believe that his methods could be used to give a new proof of that result in this case.

+In contrast, our proof is immediate from the ring-theoretic properties given in Theorem \ref{thm:main r primes} and a standard argument (found in \cite{mazur1978}, for example), and no additional geometric argument is needed.
+The fact that our proof is almost completely ring-theoretic demonstrates the power of the Gorenstein property and is a reason for our interest in using $\mathbb{T}_N^\epsilon$ rather than $\mathbb{T}_{N,U}^\epsilon$. \end{rem}